codigouranio/clan.sports.js/README.md

 * _frontend_: npm run dev
 * _services_: npm run start

-Once all is running, you can browse to your port 3000 from your local IP.
+Once all is running, you can browse to port 3000 from your local IP.